The term oleophobic is becoming more popular, especially with regard to coatings and surface treatments. But what does this term mean?

 Like hydrophobic surfaces, larger amounts of organic liquids will pool together, the edges pulling back from the oleophobic surface and move as one sheet.
-This effect can also be described as de-wetting.
-Where the liquid pulls away the surface seems to remain totally dry.
+This effect can also be described as de-wetting – where the liquid pulls away the surface seems to remain totally dry.

-If there was an attraction, the surface would be considered oleophillic.
-Oleophillic means “oil loving.”
-Oleophillic surfaces attract oils or organic fluids and will allow it to level out or wet out.
-Most surface are oleophoillic relative to the oily liquid, which because of its low surface tension tends to spread out.
+Oleophilic surfaces attract oils, or organic fluids, and allows it to level out or wet out.
+Most surfaces are oleophilic relative to the oily liquid, because of its low surface tension tends to spread out.

 Measuring Contact Angle:

 To measure the contact angle, an instrument called a goniometer is used.
 “Goni” is the Greek prefix for “angle.”
-This instrument will deposit a drop of liquid onto the surface of the substrate and measure the angle between a line tangent to the drop and a line parallel to the surface.
+This instrument deposits a drop of liquid onto the surface of the substrate and measures the angle between a line, tangent to the drop, and a line parallel to the surface.

 Examples of Oleophobicity:

-This chemical structure presents a wall of non-polar fluorine atoms making PTFE highly repellent to both water and oils and thus suitable for many non-stick applications.
+This chemical structure presents a wall of non-polar fluorine atoms making PTFE highly repellent to both water and oils, thus suitable for many non-stick applications.
 It is highly inert, making it suitable for many fluid handling, sealing and containment applications.

-Another benefit of the fluorine rich structure is the dimensional stability over a wide range of temperatures.
+Another benefit of the fluorine-rich structure is the dimensional stability over a wide range of temperatures.